gregorwolf/SAP-NPM-API-collection/apis/faas/README.md

 ### HTTP Trigger

 For each trigger instance an external `HTTP` endpoint will be created.
-Each incoming request will be forwarded to the function, expect those for method 'OPTIONS'.
+Each incoming request will be forwarded to the function, except those for method 'OPTIONS'.
 The result of the function will be returned as response.

 __Attributes__: